AmanYadav000/PayCrypt/README.md

-# 💳 AI-Powered Financial Tools
+# 💳 PayCrypt AI-Powered Financial Tools

 PayCrypt is an advanced Streamlit-based platform that brings the power of Artificial Intelligence to modern financial workflows.
 Designed for developers, fintech teams, and security analysts, it streamlines payment integration, assists users via voice, monitors transaction fraud in real time, and builds a self-improving knowledge base using generative AI.